dileepnm13/AI-final-project-drug-prediction/README.md

 NOtebook contains the jupyter notebook for data preprocessing and feature engineering

+youtube link to demo of our project: https://youtu.be/rTB7UQTN_Y8

 steps to execute:
 1. Open Anaconda Prompt
 2. write/paste the below command